weamnuman-source/DaibaPark_BehavioralEvents/README.md

 # Supplementary Photographic Data: Behavioral Events in Odaiba Park Experiment

-This repository contains photographs documenting the locations of utterances indicating behavioral events analyzed in the paper "Divergent Environmental Evaluation Patterns in Immersive Virtual vs. Physical Outdoor Environments: Towards Informing Architectural Design in VR".
+This repository contains photographs documenting the locations of utterances indicating behavioral events analyzed in the paper "**Divergent Environmental Evaluation Patterns in Immersive Virtual vs. Physical Outdoor Environments: Towards Informing Architectural Design in VR**".

 ## Folder Structure
 - `/Physical_Environment/`: (1) Photos from the real-world Odaiba Park, taken at moment of utterance.
 Each photo is captioned with its corrosponding verbal protocol.
 (2) /BDI_Strings/: This folder contains the high resolution version the BDI strings and movement maps of each physical park participant, referenced in Figure 5.